 Workmen mending the area’s road came across the cave – a smiling mouth high up on a cliff face – when they were working nearby.
 It was littered with strange teeth and bones, many of them from animals not found in Britain at the time.

-Unaware of the significance of the bones and teeth, the workmen started to use them to fill in potholes in the road, where they were spotted by an amateur naturalist, John Gibson, who recognised them as being something very different and potentially important and went to the rescue.
+Unaware of the significance of the bones and teeth, the workmen started to use them to fill in potholes in the road, where they were spotted by an amateur naturalist, Thomas Harrison, who recognised them as being something very different and potentially important and went to the rescue.

 Some ended up at the museum of the Royal College of Surgeons, where the curator, naturalist William Clift, identified them as belonging to a species of hyena larger than any contemporary creature.

 At much the same time, William Buckland – a man with what, at the time, were the somewhat contradictory pursuits of geologist, palaeontologist and theologian (he was eventually to become Dean of Westminster) – began to take an interest in the North Yorkshire finds.